 Apprenticeship Boost and TTAF/No Fees Schemes

 Members spoke of the significant uncertainty in the sector last time we met during the March lockdown.
 However, we were all aware of the impacts on training a recession would bring.
-During the GFC while the construction workforce shrank by 8%, apprenticeships feel by 32%.
+During the GFC while the construction workforce shrank by 8%, apprenticeships fell by 32%.
 BCITO sought Government support to avoid this same outcome happening.
 Their response was the launch of the Apprentice Boost and TTAF/No Fees schemes.
 The impact of these has been immediate and significant for the flooring industry.

 - Two hundred and nineteen total flooring apprenticeship sign-ups between July and the end of October.